amoh-godwin/threads_image_viewer/article/thread.md

 I am sure you already know what the above code does.
 It creates a window with a title **Sky viewer**.

 Next we add a Rectangle which will essentially be a background.
 We haven't discussed layouts yet, but its not complex.
-You will understand it usage by practicing with it.
+You will understand it's usage by practicing with it.
 So inside the Rectangle we add a ColumnLayout and a RowLayout on top of the ColumnLayout.
-The RowLayout would hold the left and right button that will be used to switch between images in the same folder.
+The RowLayout would hold the previous and next buttons that will be used to switch between images in the same folder.

 NB: The three dots (**...**) represents already existing code.